AI Glossary

 Read more →RLHF (Reinforcement Learning from Human Feedback)

-A training method that uses human preference ratings to shape a model's behavior, making it more helpful, honest, and safe.
+A training method that uses human preference ratings to fine-tune a model's behavior after initial pre-training, making it more aligned with desired outputs for helpfulness, accuracy, and safety.

 Read more →Inference